Cash Flow Management And Your Business.

 An important metric of financial performance, cash flow, can be described as a cycle: your business uses cash to acquire resources.
 Cash needs to be monitored, protected, controlled and put to work.
 The timing of money flows can be vital to your business’s success or otherwise.

 Contrary to the misconception, profits are not the same as cash flow.
-Your business can show a profit, but you may start hitting blockers in your operations if you don’t have sufficient cash “flowing” into the business every month.
+Your business can be profitable on paper, yet still face operational challenges if there isn’t enough cash available to meet day-to-day expenses. if you don’t have sufficient cash “flowing” into the business every month.

 That is why it is said, “Revenue is vanity, profit is sanity, cash is reality.”